probot/probot.github.io/CONTRIBUTING.md

 - Has a license
 - Has a code of conduct
 - Has someone willing to at least minimally maintain them for the near future

+## Bots

+We have one bot enabled on this repo:

+- [Stale](https://probot.github.io/apps/stale/): We use Stale to ensure that conversations here remain relevant.
+This is for us, the maintainers, so that we don't feel like we've got hundreds of issues to deal with; if you still have an issue, please let us know!
+We don't want to close issues that are painful for you.
+Stale just helps us have a bit more breathing space by making sure issues don't pile up forever.

+If you're concerned about our bots or feel that they are insensitive in some way, please let us know.